TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/sheriff-o-matic/README.md

 project (either sheriff-o-matic or sheriff-o-matic-staging).
 Before your first deployment, you will have to run `./gae.py login` to authenticate yourself.

+### Modifying BigQuery views

+If you modify the SQL files for bigquery views (sheriffable_failures.sql, failing_steps.sql, step_status_transitions.sql), the steps to deploy your changes are as follows:
+- `cd ./bigquery`
+- Run `./create_views.sh` to deploy your change to staging
+- Verify that everything works as expected
+- Create a CL with your changes and get it reviewed
+- Land your change
+- Modify the file create_views.sh to point to prod by setting `APP_ID=sheriff-o-matic`
+- Run `./create_views.sh` again to deploy your change to prod
+- Verify that everything works as expected in prod
+- Revert the change in create_views.sh by setting `APP_ID=sheriff-o-matic-staging`

+If you want to revert your deployment, simply checkout master and run `./create_view.sh` again for staging and prod

 ## Configuring and populating devserver SoM with alerts

 Once you have a server running locally, you'll want to add at least one